ways to get support

 Teen therapy may be helpful when:

-Emotions escalate quickly and are hard to calm
+• Emotions escalate quickly and are difficult to calm

-Your teen could just use someone to talk to that’s not mom or dad
+• Your teen could just benefit from someone to talk to that’s not mom or dad

 The goal is not to “fix” a teen, but to help them understand what’s driving their reactions, build coping tools, and feel more capable navigating daily life.
 Parent involvement is discussed intentionally and adjusted based on what best supports the teen and the family.